annmariak-007/qubo-bipartite-matching-project-qmss26/README.md

 ### Riesgos éticos

 This project uses **aggregated and anonymized employment data** describing professional roles and regional labor-market indicators.
 No personally identifiable information (PII), sensitive personal data, or contact information was collected, stored, or processed.
+The optimization model assigns professional profiles to regional hubs using aggregated statistics only, ensuring compliance with basic privacy and ethical data-handling principles.

 ### Medidas de mitigación